Skip to main content

 Do I need to complete the annualisation calculator?

-• if you were a Registrar until June 2023 and started a role as a salaried or Solo GP in July 2023, you need to complete the annualisation calculator.
+Example: You were a Registrar until June 2023 and started as a Salaried or Solo GP in July 2023.

-• if you were salaried from 1 April to 30 September 2023 and then became a partner from 1 October 2023 onwards, you do not need to annualise.
-Your tier rate is based on the combined pensionable pay from both roles.
+Example: You were salaried from 1 April to 30 September 2023 and became a partner from 1 October onwards.

 Where can I find the annualisation calculator?

-Go to the GP tiered contributions and annualisation calculator section.
+Go to the GP tiered contributions and annualisation calculator area.

-Remember NHS Pensions publish a dedicated annualisation calculator for each pension year, so make sure you use the correct calculator.
+Tip: NHS Pensions publishes a dedicated annualisation calculator for each pension year, so double-check you’re using the correct one for your year.

 On the calculator, should SOLO income be noted as Locum or Type 1 or 2?